The European market potential for vases

 Brexit may stimulate direct trade with the United Kingdom

-Brexit has led to relatively low consumer confidence levels since 2016.
-At the same time, it may result in British buyers importing more directly from developing countries, rather than from European importers.
+The United Kingdom could well offer you opportunities, considering the country’s high imports from developing countries and potentially increased interest in direct sourcing.
+The United Kingdom's withdrawal from the European Union (Brexit) has led to relatively low consumer confidence levels since 2016.
+At the same time, Brexit may result in British buyers importing more directly from developing countries, rather than from European importers.
 This allows them to avoid additional fees now that they are no longer part of the European Union’s single market.
-The decreased value of the British pound since the Brexit referendum also makes direct trade more attractive.

 Tip: